course-details-portlet

 Course content

-1. The emergent Anthropocene reflects a historical break from a world composed of a natural order to a highly-managed human-centric world characterized by imposing unsustainable risks to the global environment.
+1. The emergent Anthropocene reflects a historical break from a world composed of a natural order to a highly managed human-centric world characterized by imposing unsustainable risks to the global environment.

-2. Statecraft and the post-national order examines the rise of our current geopolitical formation by examining the transformations in the global order that bind people, states, and territories as well as the challenges of transnational processes and institutions.
+2. Statecraft and the post-national order examine the rise of our current geopolitical formation by examining the transformations in the global order that bind people, states, and territories as well as the challenges of transnational processes and institutions.

-3. Digital worlds and flows draws attention to the rising amounts and faster deliveries of information that accompany the movements of people and things, suggesting a new knowledge-driven economy, one that is fragmented by its reliance on end users as much as on its producers.
+3. Digital worlds and flows draw attention to the rising amounts and faster deliveries of information that accompany the movements of people and things, suggesting a new knowledge-driven economy, one that is fragmented by its reliance on end users as much as on its producers.

 Learning outcome

-Learning Outcome: The students shall gain knowledge of recent anthropological approaches to globalization with an emphasis on the twin role of Culture and Power in these analyses.
+The students shall gain knowledge of recent anthropological approaches to globalization with an emphasis on the twin role of Culture and Power in these analyses.
 The specific objective is to gain insights into how globalization is conceptualized through different and diverse combinations of practices which produce meaning and how anthropological theory contributes to established concepts of globalization.

 Learning methods and activities